Code-Institute-Submissions/Project1_GymWebsite_TheCalorieGrind/README.md

 Similar overlapping issue in the Timetable which was overcome by adding a scroll feature to the timetable making it independent of the rescaling process.

 # Deployment
+The Deployment of the project is being completed through GitHub Pages.

 # Credits